Does the Helena Fire Department offer CPR training?

 What does the Helena Fire Department offer for tours for the public?

 Every year during Fire Prevention Week in October, the Helena School System brings in all 2nd graders for a fire prevention message and tour.
 In recent years, East Helena, Montana City, Clancy, Kessler, Townsend and Home Schools have also participated.
 We also have many daycares, preschools, scout groups and church groups that either come through for a tour or we go to their location for a presentation.
-If you would like to schedule a tour, please call 447-8472.
+You can request a station visit using this form.

 Why do I need a smoke detector in my home?